WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/t.md

 ## terminate
 ## text box
 ## text file

+Don't use a filename extension to refer to a type of file.
+For example, use *text file* rather than *.txt file*.

+For more information, see [Referring to file types](filenames.md).

 ## that

 Use to introduce a restrictive or defining clause; clauses beginning with *that* are generally not set off with commas.